Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Conclusions

 \section{Conclusions}

 In this work, we analyze the properties of interaction networks with a focus on the influence of the number of physical dimensions and of the force model (linear vs. non-linear) describing particle interactions.
 The comparison of the force distribution reveals differences between the considered systems for a large range of packing fractions, $\rho$.
 Specifically, the force distributions are found to be very different between $2$D and $3$D systems in the case of small $\rho$'s, despite consistent preparation and relaxation protocols.
 Beyond jamming, we find that the distribution of forces is wider for the non-linear systems regardless of the number of physical dimensions.
+This being said, we emphasize that our results were obtained mainly for one system size; while the general features of the results were found to hold as the system size was varied, no systematic analysis of the influence of system size on our results has been carried out.

 The analysis of the percolating cluster and its size as the force threshold, $F_{\rm th}$, is varied for $\rho\geq\rho_J$ shows that a percolating cluster is composed of a significant number of particles in $2$D (often at least the half of the total number of particles) at any time percolation occurs.
-On the other hand, in $3$D, we find percolating clusters composed of a very small number of particles (often in a form of a chain spanning the domain) for the granular system close to jamming or when $F_{\rm th}$ is large, typically for $F_{\rm th}>2.0$.
+On the other hand, in $3$D, we find percolating clusters composed of a very small number of particles for the granular system close to jamming or when $F_{\rm th}$ is large, typically for $F_{\rm th}>2.0$.
 For small force thresholds, we offer an explanation of this finding based solely on the number of physical dimensions.

 Our force distribution and percolation analysis results suggest important structural and topological differences between the $2$D and $3$D systems, as well as between the systems that are based on different force models.
 This motivates the analysis of the average cluster size, $\langle S\rangle/N$, shape, $S_p$, and the first two Betti numbers, $B_0$ and $B_1$.